-- Reduce the risk of flooding though investment in flood risk management and defences, and that new development should always have flood risk in mind; - Reduce the damage and costs of flooding by improving flood resilience and resistance measures at a property, community and national level; and - Achieve an effective insurance market with informed consumers.
-Each of Flood Re's Quinnquennial Review will highlight the need for and seek certain changes to the Scheme to further promote the adoption of mitigation and adaption activity.
+- Reduce the risk of flooding though investment in flood risk management and defences, and that new development should always have flood risk in mind; - Reduce the damage and costs of flooding by improving flood resilience and resistance measures at a property, community and national level; and

-Flood Re believes that climate change should be factored into flood policy development, including the planning process in relation to developments in areas at risk of flooding.
+Medium Term Climate

-Flood Re will continue to work with third parties to improve the understanding of flood risk and its modelling, as well as the medium and long-term impact of flooding.
-This will better inform investment in flood defences and PFR and enable greater understanding of the benefit of mitigation activity.
+Focus on Transition Activity and Number of UK Properties at high risk of flooding, alongside plans for Long Term Climate Horizon - Beyond 2039 and post the Flood Re Scheme

-At an organisational level, Flood Re seeks, wherever possible, to reduce any adverse effect it may have on climate change and will act with climate change in mind in order to reduce its impact on the environment.
+- · Achieve an effective insurance market with informed consumers.
+Each of Flood Re's Quinnquennial Review will highlight the need for and seek certain changes to the Scheme to further promote the adoption of mitigation and adaption activity. - Flood Re believes that climate change should be factored into flood policy development, including the planning process in relation to developments in areas at risk of flooding. - Flood Re will continue to work with third parties to improve the understanding of flood risk and its modelling, as well as the medium and long-term impact of flooding.
+This will better inform investment in flood defences and PFR and enable greater understanding of the benefit of mitigation activity. - At an organisational level, Flood Re seeks, wherever possible, to reduce any adverse effect it may have on climate change and will act with climate change in mind in order to reduce its impact on the environment.